Hawaii named ‘most dangerous state’ for two-wheeled vehicles

 According to reports, Hawaii had a total of 483 fatal crashes overall, 21 of them involving cyclists and 130 of them involving a motorcycle.
 The state had the highest percentage of two-wheeled fatal incidents in comparison to total fatal incidents at 31.26%.

-“Motorcycles are also a common mode of transport but this data demonstrates that pedal and motorcyclists need to take to the road with caution, and remain doubly alert and aware of their surroundings, but also that all road users are responsible for each others’ safety.”
+“Motorcycles are also a common mode of transport but this data demonstrates that pedal and motorcyclists need to take to the road with caution, and remain doubly alert and aware of their surroundings, but also that all road users are responsible for each others’ safety,” said the spokesperson.

 The island of Oahu ended 2023 with 55 traffic fatalities.
-The last fatality occurred on Dec.
-6 when a bicyclist was involved in a motor vehicle collision after turning into a vehicle’s path, launching them into the roadway.
+The last fatality involving a cyclists occurred on Dec.
+4, when a bicyclist was involved in a motor vehicle collision after turning into a vehicle’s path, launching them into the roadway.

 Riding into 2024, there have been multiple motor vehicle collisions and incidents, some involving two-wheeled vehicles.
 The most recent incident happened on Jan.
 3, involving an attempted murder in Makiki after a car struck a moped.